open-frames/awesome-open-frames/BOUNTY.md

-To achieve the goals outlined in the bounty and add the specified metadata to make your Frame interoperable with the [Open Frames standard](https://github.com/open-frames/standard), follow these steps:
+# Open Frames Bounty

+Welcome to the Open Frames Bounty Program! 🚀 If you're passionate about interoperability and eager to make your Frame a part of the ever-growing Open Frames ecosystem, you're in the right place.
+By following the steps you will enhance your Frame with the necessary metadata for Open Frames compatibility, according to this [standard](https://github.com/open-frames/standard).
+Let's dive in!

 ### Step 1: Modify the Metadata in Your Frame